OpenHearing/TabSINT/Specifications/swept-oae/swept-oae.rst

      - Initiate an exam normally.
 Once the exam is active, click `Abort`.
      - Verify that the exam aborts successfully and proceeds to the results-view.
      -
+   * - Live results are plotted while the exam progresses.
+     - Initiate and complete an exam normally.
+     - Verify that DPOAE and noise values are plotted for the frequencies specified while the exam progresses.
+     -
    * - The exam results are displayed.
      - Complete an exam normally.
 Then click the `Finish` button.
 Proceed to the results-view page.
      - Verify that the OAE, noise floor, F1 and F2 are plotted in dB SPL as a function of F2.
 Verify that DpLow, DpHigh, F1, and F2 are displayed in table format.